GNOME/gnome-software/doc/kudos.md

 so can also run tools on them to get a metric of awesomeness.
 So far, the metrics of awesomeness (here-on known as "kudos") are:

- * `AppMenu` — has an application menu in line with the GNOME HIG
  * `HiDpiIcon` — installs a 128x128 or larger application icon
  * `HighContrast` — uses hicontrast or scalable icons for visually impaired users
  * `ModernToolkit` — uses a modern toolkit like Gtk-3 or QT-5